OthersideAI/self-operating-computer/README.md

 ### Ongoing Development
 At [HyperwriteAI](https://www.hyperwriteai.com/), we are developing a multimodal model with more accurate click location predictions.

+### Additional Thoughts
+We recognize that some operating system functions may be more efficiently executed with hotkeys such as entering the Browser Address bar using `command + L` rather than by simulating a mouse click at the correct XY location.
+We plan to make these improvements over time.
+However, it's important to note that many actions require the accurate selection of visual elements on the screen, necessitating precise XY mouse click locations.
+A primary focus of this project is to refine the accuracy of determining these click locations.
+We believe this is essential for achieving a fully self-operating computer in the current technological landscape.

 ## Instructions
 Below are instructions to set up the Self-Operating Computer Framework locally on your computer.